theme-next/hexo-theme-next/.github/ISSUE_TEMPLATE/bug-report.md

 2. N/A
 3. N/A

-* Link to demo site with this issue: N/A
+* Link to demo site with this bug: N/A
 * Link(s) to source code or any usefull link(s): N/A

 ### Node.js and NPM Information